ContainerSolutions/mesos-starter/README.md

 Run a command on by setting the `mesos.shell.command` property.

 ### Custom task
-Extend the `dk.mwl.mesos.scheduler.TaskInfoFactory` class to create your own task.
+Extend the `TaskInfoFactory` class to create your own task.

 # Offers evaluation
 Mesos-starter offers a set of offer evaluation rules